 Welcome to the Wales Coast Path marketing Toolkit - a free-on-line resource for all coastal businesses.
 It is designed to be easy to use, giving you the ability to access a wide range of material and information, much of which you can download.
-Using the Toolkit will help you successfully market your business by using the pulling-power of the 870-mile long Wales Coast Path - the longest continuous coastal path around a country.
+Using the Toolkit will help you successfully market your business by using the pulling-power of the 870 mile long Wales Coast Path - one of a few footpaths in the world to follow a nation's coastline.